praveenkumarsinha/chicken/README.md

-# README
+# CHICKEN app

-This README would normally document whatever steps are necessary to get the application up and running.
+Test URL shorten-r application.
+Takes a url and provides a short URL of it.

-Things you may want to cover:
+When shortened URL is visited it redirects to original provided url (and in background it also gathers some stats, which can be fetched via free REST API) .

-* Ruby version
+* Ruby version: **2.4.2**

-* System dependencies
+* Rails version: **5.2.0**

-* Configuration
+* Database creation: **rake db:create**

-* Database creation
+* Database initialization: **rake db:migrate**

-* Database initialization
+* How to run the test suite: **rake -t**

-* How to run the test suite
+* How to run the app locally(in development): **rails s**

-* Services (job queues, cache servers, search engines, etc.)
+* API request:

-* Deployment instructions
+    curl --request GET  --url http://some-dns.com/uri/<6 characters shortend id>

-* ...
+    curl --request GET  --url http://localhost:3000/uri/2TAa7F